 When my daughter was 3 and starting to become very aware of the holidays, I wanted to try to keep Christmas as non-commercialized as possible.
 For us, that means focusing the holiday around the Nativity and the biblical story.
-I also wanted to find something with which she could interact and engage with both her creativity and scripture.
+I also wanted to find something that she could interact with to engage both her creativity and intellect.
 As most parents, I also loved the idea of Advent Calendars as a way to navigate the constant question, “How much longer until Christmas?!”

 While I don’t have a full tutorial for the individual pieces, here is what I developed, and I hope it sparks your creativity to create something that works for you and your family!
 It was a labor of love, and I found myself engaging with the Holy Family and their story in a more visceral way than before through the process of creating this Felt Advent Calendar for my kid(s).